rstar2/js_playground/src/docker-simple/README.md

 ```

 Usage:  docker run [OPTIONS] IMAGE [COMMAND] [ARG...]
--i      - "Keep STDIN open even if not attached"
+-i      - "Keep STDIN open even if not attached" (same as --interactive)
--t      - "Allocate a pseudo-TTY"
+-t      - "Allocate a pseudo-TTY" (same as --tty)
 --rm    - "Automatically remove the container when it exits"
 --name  - "Assign a name to the container"
 -p      - "Map ports"